Kim Hill (soul musician)

-Kimberly Allise Hill is an American soul musician, best known for her work with the hip hop group the Black Eyed Peas.
+Kimberly Allise Hill (born August 7, 1970) is an American soul musician, best known for her work with the hip hop group the Black Eyed Peas.

-Personal life
+Early life

 Hill grew up in Camillus, New York, a small suburb outside Syracuse, New York.
 She was raised by her single mother in a primarily white neighborhood.

-Hill is divorced and has one son.
-She also has a brother.
+She also has a brother and a sister.

 Career

 When Hill moved to Los Angeles, she found work as an extra on television for shows such as Living Single.

 She joined Black Eyed Peas after meeting them backstage at a BMI showcase in 1995.
 She also signed to will.i.am's label I Am Music (an imprint of Interscope Records).
 Hill got to realize her childhood dream of performing on Soul Train when Black Eyed Peas were asked to perform in 1998.
 Hill signed a solo deal with Interscope Records in 1998, but she later ended up releasing the record on her own.
 As the merger of Interscope's parent company Universal Music Group and PolyGram took full effect, Hill resisted pressure by Interscope to over-sexualize her image.
 She left the band in 2000, and was later replaced by Fergie in 2002.